 Milanovački Waterfall is a smaller natural wonder of only 10 meters high.
 But it is excellent for strolling around it and admiring the lovely view.
-You can discover it at the barrier of Kozjak lake, a corner surrounded by rock formation, wood, and plenty of sunlight.
+You can discover it at the barrier of Kozjak Lake, a corner surrounded by rock formations, wood, and plenty of sunlight.

 Krka National Park: hiking trails amidst otherworldly waterfalls!

-Well, Krka is also part of UNESCO World Heritage Sites due to multiple reasons.
+Well, Krka is also part of the UNESCO World Heritage Sites due to multiple reasons.
 Impressive natural landscapes represent one of those.
 Also, it is not as crowded as Plitvice.
-But the main reason why Croatian value so much the Krka National Park are its hiking trails.
-There are plenty of routes you can explore, all of which positioned around the best waterfalls in the region.
+The hiking trails in Krka National Park are the main attraction and are highly valued by Croatians.
+Plus, it’s allowed to swim here!
+Let’s see what to visit:

 1. Skradinski Buk Waterfalls